bharatimalik/Speed_Camera_Violations/FinalVersion.md

 * I also explored few other datasets such as [Crime dataset](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2), [Red light violations dataset](https://data.cityofchicago.org/Transportation/Red-Light-Camera-Violations/spqx-js37) and [Ward dataset](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Ward-Offices/htai-wnw4) to create new insights by merging it with original dataset.
 But later on it made me realize that I may end up losing some of the information from the original dataset based on the merging condition.
 * Thus, I didn't merge any new datasets found online in order to keep the original data integrity intact.

-## Road-map

-* For revised version, I could combine the insights gained during exploration and first version together and use more advanced and interactive features of Tableau to represent the same information.
-* I might also find new insights using further data wrangling.
-* I could also utilize ward or zipcode information to see if something interesting comes up.